 It is often said that a bad worker always blames their tools.
 This is often used in photography where the message is usually given as “buying better gear doesn’t make you a better photographer.”
 While that does hold true in general, there are exceptions to the rule.

-This week I received a new lens to use with my Pentax KP DSLR, but first let’s go back nearly 13 years.
+I recently purchased a new lens to use with my Pentax KP DSLR, but first let’s go back to 2009.
 For a milestone birthday, Mum and Dad offered me an expensive gift of my choice.
 I chose the then-new SMC Pentax DA 55-300 mm F4-5.8 ED lens.
 This would replace my very long in the tooth Sigma 100-300 F4.5-6.7 DL.
 I used that lens a lot for the slightly-less-than-9 years I owned it.
 I only stopped using it, and sold it, when I bought myself the HD Pentax-DA 55-300mm F4-5.8 ED WR.

 Aside from a little punctuation, the difference is in the first and last letter codes.
 HD versus SMC means a slightly higher quality of coating on the optical elements of the system (High Definition versus Super Multi Coating to be specific).
 WR stands for Weather Resistant.
 In hindsight, I probably shouldn’t have bothered with the ‘WR model.
 The very slight increase in image quality is barely noticeable in normal use and while the weather resistance was great for peace of mind, I think I only used it “in the elements” a couple of times.
 Mind you, two of the four years I’ve had the ‘WR haven’t really been conducive to outdoor pursuits!